DATA BASES WITH LAB. DATA BASES

 Annalisa Franco Dario Maio, Stefano Rizzi.
 Esercizi di progettazione di Basi di Dati.
 Progetto Leonardo, 2 edition, 2005.

-Further educational material (videolessons of the whole theory course and some pdf files) is available on http://e-scienzeetecnologie.uniparthenope.it/
+Further educational material (videolessons of the whole course and some solved exercises) is available on http://e-scienzeetecnologie.uniparthenope.it/